Barrelwolf38087/declutter/README.md

 For a full list of options, run `declutter --help`.

 ## Known Issues
-- Segfault when there are no input files.
+- Segfaults when there are no input files.
 I haven't bothered to look into this yet.
 - Creates a false vacuum and deletes the universe when any input file lacks any of the used tags (probably).